ET

 MEDIUM AVAILABILITY

-Halal food is available in areas with significant Muslim populations, particularly in eastern Ethiopia.
+Halal food is available in areas with significant Muslim populations, particularly in eastern Ethiopia and in cities with diverse populations.

 Common Allergens